 Probably the most popular and influential social media tool in the corporate world is LinkedIn.
+LinkedIn is a social networking site for business professionals.
+With over 467 million members worldwide, it is one of the most popular social networks in terms of active users.
 More than 39% of professionals who use social media choose this platform.
 Studies show that the most visible activity by professionals on social media is using it as a networking tool

 As a whole, the social trend is changing the way businesses are operating and therefore the way they are communicating with their customers, prospects and employees and as our work lives and professional lives continue to blend together more ubiquitously, the communication affects are also being seen in the way we engage with our friends and family.
 Daniel Newman, Social Media Disrupts The Communication Landscape

 Directions: Your generation has grown up on social media so it is no wonder that social media has crept into the corporate world.
 Compose a tweet (remember you only have 140 characters so choose them carefully) about how communication has changed as a result of social media.
 Submit your tweet text to the assignment textbox (do not submit a separate document) in itsLearning.

 Click on the picture to review

 If you are having problems viewing this page, opening videos, or accessing the URLs, the direct links are posted below.
 All assignments are submitted in itsLearning.
 If you have having problems, contact Mrs. Rush through the itsLearning email client.